 Hot pan + cold food going onto that hot pan = hot food

-When we think of how heat travels within our food (from the outside to the inside), it is the same process.
-This is where we get the idea of doneness.
+When I think of how heat travels within my food (from the outside to the inside), it is the same process.
+This is where I get the idea of doneness.

 For example, if you were grilling a steak at 450°F, the outside of the steak will be at 450°F (that is how you get grill marks).
-That means your steak will be well done at the outside, to medium-well, to medium, or to wherever you stopped cooking.
+That means your steak will be well done at the outside, to medium-well, to medium rare, or to wherever you stopped cooking.

-That gradient of doneness from brown to pink is because the outside of the steak is hottest, and the inside is the coolest.
+That gradient of doneness from medium rare or brown to pink is because the outside of the steak is the hottest, and the inside is the coolest.

-The problem with high heat cooking is the heat applied to the outside of the meat is way higher than what you want the inside to be at.
-By using a water bath set to the temperature you want the inside done at, you can bring the whole steak up to medium rare without over cooking any part of it.
+The problem with high-heat cooking is the heat applied to the outside of the meat is way higher than what you want the inside to be at.
+Using a water bath set to the temperature you want the inside done at, you can bring the whole steak up to medium rare without overcooking any part of it.

-Even if you wanted a well-done steak, this method would ensure no part of your steak is overcooked.
+Even if you wanted a well-done steak instead of a medium rare steak, this method would ensure no part of your steak is overcooked.

 What Doesn’t a Sous Vide Do?

-In reading this, you might be thinking that a sous vide equals perfect steaks, and you would be half right.
+In reading this, you might think that this method equals perfect ribeye steaks, and you would be half right.
 The temperature and doneness is only part of the equation when cooking (especially with meats).

 What sous vide cooking doesn’t do is brown.
 That means no grill marks, and no tasty crust or crunch.
 Sous vide food may be the perfect temperature, but the taste and texture won’t be there.

-Avid readers of our blog will be familiar with the concept of Maillard Browning a.k.a the Maillard Reaction.
+Avid readers of my blog will be familiar with the concept of Maillard Browning a.k.a the Maillard Reaction.
 The Maillard Reaction occurs right around 300°F and is what helps give browned food their distinctive flavors.
-Since sous vide is only cooking at low temperatures, this process will never happen.
+Since I’m only cooking at low temperatures, this process will never happen.

 Two Phase Cooking

-To get your food to the right texture and overall flavor on your ribeye steak, you’d want to cook your food in two phases:
+To get your food to the right texture and overall flavor on your sous vide ribeye steak, you’d be cooking steak in two phases:

-- Phase 1: In the sous vide to cook the meat all the way through to desired temperature
+- Phase 1: Cook the sous vide ribeye steak through to the desired temperature

-- Phase 2: In a searing hot pan, broiler, or grill as fast as possible to brown the outside of the steak
+- Phase 2: In a searing pan, broiler, or grill as fast as possible to brown the outside of the sous vide ribeye steak

-We have left this recipe very basic so you can add and subtract to it as you wish.
-As a general rule of thumb, do not add herbs on the surface of the food in high heat cooking, because they will burn.
-All spices benefit from additional fat like butter to transfer their flavors because they are mostly oil based.
-Some of our favorite additions are:
+I have left this sous vide steak recipe very basic, so you can add and subtract to it as you wish.
+As a general rule of thumb, do not add herbs on the surface of the ribeye in high-heat cooking because they will burn.
+All spices of a seasoned steak benefit from additional fat like butter to transfer their flavors because they are mostly oil-based.
+Some of my favorite additions are: